Pro-life Democratic women wary of Trump at March for Life, disappointed in Dem leadership

 Nonetheless, Democratic women told Fox News they wouldn't support Trump's re-election, despite him being the most likely pro-life champion in the 2020 presidential race.

-When asked whether there was anything Trump could do to get her vote, pro-life Democrat Kristin Bail said "No, because I'm a Democrat."
-After Trump's speech, French seemed more open to him than Bail.
+When asked whether there was anything Trump could do to get her vote, pro-life Democrat Kristin Vail said "No, because I'm a Democrat."
+After Trump's speech, French seemed more open to him than Vail did.
 Her chosen candidate for Friday, however, was a candidate with a Christian, democratic third party.
 She said she "can't say right now' whether or not she might vote for Trump in 2020.

 CLICK HERE TO GET THE FOX NEWS APP